York City F.C.: 2004–present: Return to and relegation from Football League

-York only avoided relegation late into their first Conference National season in 2004–05, before reaching the play-off semi-final in 2006–07, when they were beaten 2–1 on aggregate by Morecambe.
-Having only escaped relegation towards the end of 2008–09, York participated in the 2009 FA Trophy Final, and were defeated 2–0 by Stevenage Borough at Wembley Stadium.
-They reached the 2010 play-off final at Wembley Stadium, but were beaten 3–1 by Oxford United.
-York won their first national knockout competition two years later, after they beat Newport County 2–0 in the 2012 FA Trophy Final at Wembley Stadium.
-A week later they earned promotion to League Two after they beat Luton Town 2–1 at Wembley Stadium in the 2012 Conference Premier play-off Final, marking the club's return to the Football League after an eight-year absence.
+York avoided relegation late into their first Conference National season in 2004–05, before reaching the play-off semi-final in 2006–07, when they were beaten 2–1 on aggregate by Morecambe.
+Having escaped relegation towards the end of 2008–09, York participated in the 2009 FA Trophy final, and were defeated 2–0 by Stevenage Borough at Wembley Stadium.
+They reached the 2010 Conference Premier play-off final at Wembley Stadium, but were beaten 3–1 by Oxford United.
+York won their first national knockout competition two years later, after they beat Newport County 2–0 in the 2012 FA Trophy final at Wembley Stadium.
+A week later they earned promotion to League Two after they beat Luton Town 2–1 at Wembley Stadium in the 2012 Conference Premier play-off final, marking the club's return to the Football League after an eight-year absence.

-York only secured survival from relegation late into 2012–13, their first season back in the Football League.
+York secured survival from relegation late into 2012–13, their first season back in the Football League.
 They made the League Two play-offs the following season, and were beaten 1–0 on aggregate by Fleetwood Town in the semi-final.
 However, York were relegated to the National League four years after returning to the Football League, with a bottom-place finish in League Two in 2015–16.
-York were further relegated to the National League North for the first time in 2016–17; however, they ended the season with a 3–2 win over Macclesfield Town at Wembley Stadium in the 2017 FA Trophy Final.
+York were further relegated to the National League North for the first time in 2016–17; however, they ended the season with a 3–2 win over Macclesfield Town at Wembley Stadium in the 2017 FA Trophy final.
 The club was promoted back to the National League at the end of the 2021–22 season via the play-offs, with a 2–0 victory over Boston United in the final.
 The ST purchased JM Packaging's 75% share of the club in July 2022 to regain its 100% shareholding, before transferring 51% of those shares to businessman Glen Henderson, who took over as chairman of the club.